 Q. Can I take CHEM 111 or CHEM 113 without being enrolled in the lab?

 A: Normally no. However, if labs are full you may take CHEM 111 without CHEM 112 or CHEM 113 without CHEM 114 the same semester.
 Note: You need to complete CHEM 111 and CHEM 112 with a "C" or higher to take CHEM 113 and CHEM 114.
+You will need to complete CHEM 113 and CHEM 114 with a "C" or higher to take CHEM 230.

 Q. If I drop the lecture, will I have to drop the lab?